bottlesdevs/Infrastructure/Mirrors/README.md

 # Mirrorlist YAML
 ## What is this?
-This is a simple yaml list of our mirror (Hosted by us and not)
+This is a simple yaml list of our mirrors (Hosted by us and not)

 ## How did you split the yaml file?
 I splitted the mirror section in seven elements